Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - any other relevant circumstances.

 This does not apply to individual contract and provisions that the employer and employee have agreed cannot be amended by revising the rules.

-Japan has entered into social security agreements with a number of countries, including Germany, the United Kingdom, the United States, Belgium, France, Canada, Australia, South Korea, Brazil, India and the Netherlands.
-Individuals who are insured under pension and social security schemes from one of these countries may be exempt from enrolling in Japan’s pension scheme and paying social security insurance premiums depending on the scope of the bilateral agreement.
+Japan has entered into social security agreements with a number of countries, including Germany, the United Kingdom, the United States, Belgium, France, Switzerland, Canada, Australia, South Korea, Brazil, India, the Netherlands and China.
+Individuals who are insured under pension and social security schemes from one of these countries may depending on their scope be exempt from enrolling in Japan’s pension scheme and paying social security insurance premiums depending on the scope of the bilateral agreement.

 Foreign nationals working in Japan are subject to Japanese employment laws, even if the laws of another jurisdiction govern their contract.